 It is also the case that this work can sometimes mean that volunteers can end up out of pocket.

-Fund details
+Fund details - two routes:

-During the previous funding round, 100% of available funds went towards activities or one-off development projects that help groups or associations extend their reach and engage with vulnerable groups in their communities, tackling issues around the cost of living crisis
+During the previous funding round, 100% of available funds went towards activities or one-off development projects that help groups or associations extend their reach and engage with vulnerable groups in their communities, tackling issues around the cost of living crisis.

 tips